crate/cratedb-guide/docs/integrate/prometheus/index.md

 Getting started with Prometheus and CrateDB for long-term storage.
 :::

-:::{grid-item-card} Storing long-term metrics with Prometheus in CrateDB
+:::{grid-item-card} Store Prometheus long-term metrics into CrateDB
-:link: prometheus-tutorial
+:link: prometheus-usage
 :link-type: ref
 Set up CrateDB as a long-term metrics store for Prometheus using Docker Compose.
 :::